‘Game Of Thrones’: Kit Harington Reveals Why Jon Snow Went North Of The Wall In The Season 8 Finale

 SPOILER ALERT: This article discusses Season 8 of HBO’s Game of Thrones.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-In the final season of Game of Thrones, Jon Snow, played by Kit Harington, went from in a relationship, to killing his aunt, and then being exiled once more to Castle Black.
+In the final season of Game of Thrones, Jon Snow, played by Kit Harington, went from in a relationship with his aunt, to killing her, and then being exiled once more to Castle Black.
 As the final episode closed, Jon was seen with Tormund Giantsbane (Kristofer Hivju) and a group of wildings exiting Castle Black and heading out beyond the Wall.
 This ending left things open for what Jon might be up to next.
 As a result of this, many viewers were left wondering if Jon was planning to stay beyond the Wall, having abandoned his position, or if it was just a temporary trip such as a ranging mission for the Night’s Watch.

 According to a recent interview with The Hollywood Reporter, Kit Harington has now revealed what that final scene involving Jon Snow was really all about.